hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_x10000/index.md

 The are the known limitations of the CSP.
 Please refer to the [HPE Alletra Storage MP X10000 QuickSpecs](https://www.hpe.com/us/en/collaterals/collateral.a50009215enw.html) for platform limits.
 Also, be familiar with the HPE CSI Driver [limitations](../../index.md#known_limitations).

-- The X10000 needs to be running Release 3 or later in order to be supported by the HPE CSI Driver.
+- The X10000 needs to be running 2.0.0.0 or later in order to be supported by the HPE CSI Driver.
 - The Kubernetes cluster needs to be running HPE CSI Driver for Kubernetes 3.2.0 or later.
 - Data management features, such as snapshots and clones is not implemented yet.
 - The X10000 does not have a concept of limiting capacity on an export.
 The `.spec.resources.requsts.storage` value in the `PersistentVolumeClaim` does not matter, hence volume expansion is not implemented.